RoadieHQ/marketing-site/content/docs/integrations/datadog/index.md

 ---
-title: Snyk
+title: Datadog
 lastUpdated: '2021-07-21T21:00:00.0Z'
-description: How to create a Snyk Token with permissions for use in Backstage and apply it to Roadie.
+description: How setup Backstage to display graphs and dashboards from Datadog
 ---

 ## Introduction